2026 Symposium Speakers

 Sessions:

-The Path Forward: Rebuilding Demand and Rethinking Wine’s Future
+The Path Forward: A Conversation with Chuck Wagner and Industry Leaders Across the Value Chain on Rebuilding Demand and Rethinking Wine’s Future

 I’m Erica Walter, and email marketing is more than my bread and butter… it is my jam.